watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-watsonx/README.md

 ### Create an assistant

-This starter kit requires that you use the [new Watson Assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).
+This starter kit requires that you use the [new IBM watsonx Assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).

 Create a new, empty assistant that you can use to test this starter kit.
 For more information, see [Adding more assistants](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-assistant-add).